ILESKOV/Manager/README.md

  `

 ### NOTE
-In order to quick update of Metadata on opensea page just click "Refresh Metadata button"
+In order to quick update of Metadata on opensea page just click "Refresh Metadata" button

 ![Example screenshot](./Screenshot8.png)